 Anyone who is not a biological parent of a child can become a guardian.
 However, the preference of the court is that children remain with their parents, and anyone petitioning to become a guardian must meet a very high burden in showing that it is in the child’s best interest.

 At The Sands Law Group, APLC we pride ourselves on putting the client first.
-Our highly skilled, compassionate guardianship lawyers value our relationships with our clients and strive to provide effective, affordable, and transparent legal services.
+Our highly skilled, compassionate attorneys value our relationships with our clients and strive to provide effective, affordable, and transparent legal services.
 We look forward to helping you navigate the guardianship process so that you can focus on caring for your loved ones.
-Contact us today for a confidential consultation.
+Contact us office today for a confidential consultation.